signed/talk-contract-tests/notes/questions.md

 I added a new property on the provider side that breaks the consumer.
 How is the consumer informed about this?
 Right now everything looks peachy in pact broker
 There seems to be a bug in the pact broker where I'm not allowed to access the verification results

+can I upload pacts from within pact-jvm-consumer-junit without using pact gradle plugin.?

 How to switch out the code highlighter theme